-The Knott Scholarship Funds award four-year, full-tuition scholarships to attend a Catholic parish elementary school, Catholic high school, Catholic college in Baltimore City, or in Anne Arundel, Baltimore, Carroll, Frederick, Harford, or Howard counties.
+The Knott Scholarship Funds award four-year, full-tuition scholarships to attend a Catholic parish elementary school, Catholic high school, or Catholic college in Baltimore City, Anne Arundel, Baltimore, Carroll, Frederick, Harford, or Howard counties.
 These scholarships are awarded to Catholic students who excel in academics.
 To apply, the student MUST meet ALL of the criteria listed on the website.

 The Knott Scholarship Funds

 5850 Waterloo Road, Suite 140